kzhangnd/facial_expression/README.md

 ## Usage
 *  The current code configuration is for windows system.
 If running on other platforms, minor changes might be needed.
 * Download [svm_linear.pkl] and [epoch46_acc0.8703.pth].
 Put them under ./model.
-The first is reqired by webcam.py and the latter by webcam_scn.py.
+The first is required by webcam.py and the latter by webcam_scn.py.
-* To run the read-time facial expression classification implemented by SVM, run the following commands:
+* To run the real-time facial expression recognition implemented by SVM, run the following commands:
 ```bash
 python3 webcam.py
 ```
-* To run the read-time facial expression classification implemented by [Self-Cure-Network], run the following commands:
+* To run the real-time facial expression recognition implemented by [Self-Cure-Network], run the following commands:
 ```bash
 python3 webcam_scn.py
 ```